-The Northwest National Marine Renewable Energy Center mobile test berth zone is established to conduct short-term experimental testing of renewable energy technologies at the mobile test berth facility.
+The Northwest National Marine Renewable Energy Center has obtained the required permits, lease, and authorizations to conduct short-term experimental testing of renewable energy technologies at the test berth site located at the "test zone".

 2. Test Berth Site Use